garrandall/popular-music-data/tracks/sing-it-shout-it-starz.md

   ranking_list: Billboard Hot 100
   start_date: '1977-08-13'
 ---
-Ooh look at her standing there
+Ohlook at her standing there
 Tight dress and long dark hair
 Oh it's good to know
 That she's waitin' for me